Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Step 1: Prepare the Pastry

 I used 1 package (17.3 oz) of frozen puff pastry for this recipe.
-You will want to make sure that it is thawed.
-This will make the assembly process a lot easier.
-And it will cook better in the air fryer, too.
+Make sure it’s thawed—this makes assembly much easier and helps it cook more evenly in the air fryer too.
 Once thawed, cut the pastry into about 9 equal rectangles.

 Step 2: Fill the Pastry